ThijsTerporten/Climbing-Traveller/README.md

 While providing them different links to purchase any new gear and give them the option to subscribe to a newsletter to recieve monthly updates about new locations to consider for their next trip.

+## Showcase

+A deployed version of my website can be found [here.](https://thijsterporten.github.io/Milestone-1/index.html)

 ## UX

 The end user of this project can be anyone interested in finding a location to go on holiday and climb at the same time, or even someone that already